bohlinger/wavy/docs/tutorials_modelmod.rst

             date_incr: 1
         tags:

 Often there are ambiguities due to the multiple usage of standard_names.
 Any such problem can be solved here in the config-file by adding the specified variable names under *vardef*.
 Examples are given in the default model_cfg.yaml file.
 The variable aliases (left hand side) need to be specified in the variable_def.yaml.
 Basic variables are already defined.
 All specs listed here are also used when **wavy** writes the retrieved values to netcdf.

+Another important section is *misc*.
+The *init_times* define all times when the model is initialized whereas the init_step defines the time between the initializations.
+These are useful to pick the desired leadtimes.
+For continuous simulations (like hindcasts or reanalysis) *init_times* can be set to [0] and *init_step* to 24.
+The *grid_date* is useful when the model domain should be used as a region for which you like to retrieve satellite data.
+Then the grid_date just specifies a date for which you know a model files exists such that the lat/lon grid can be extracted for defining the model domain. *date_incr* defines the time steps in the model output and *date_incr_unit* defines the unit.
+In the example above the model output is hourly.

 .. code-block:: python3